 Grace is almost harder to accept than guilt and shame, because it is so humbling.
 Accepting grace means saying “I am nothing, he is everything.”
 Accepting grace means admitting that there is absolutely nothing you can do, no checklists long enough, no white white enough – to ever be good enough for God.
 You can’t fix your broken.
 It means depending – WHOLLY AND COMPLETELY – on someone else to be perfect in your place.

 Which ultimately, outside of that simple step of faith, means we have absolutely no control.
 God reached down into a mess and made it beautiful, and we had absolutely nothing to do with it, other than being that heap of a mess that asked him to make something beautiful out of it.

 When I slowly started giving up legalism in certain areas of my life (like modesty, music, and church) I did so not because I was accepting, or even understanding grace.
 I did so because I was simply too tired to care – too discouraged to keep trying at stuff I knew I was a failure at.
 I let go of dreams of perfection of a perfect college experience and a perfect relationship because the dreams were shattered and there was nothing I could do to put them back together.

 But letting go of control in those areas left a huge void.
-My addicted-to-control hands searched for something else to grab ahold of.
+My addicted-to-control hands searched for something else to grab hold of.
 I poured myself into being the perfect wife – the perfect Army wife.

 And then, God gave me a baby.
 And I looked at my quickly-growing abdomen as another chance to prove to God and the world that I could be in control of my life.
-I could make this work.
+I could make this motherhood thing work.
 I could do at least one thing right.